 Playing a script in the Script Editor lets you discover and fix any errors in your script before running a load test.
-It is always a good idea to play the script first in the Script Editor, with just a single virtual user, where it is easy to diagnose errors.
+It is always a good idea to play the script first in the Script Editor, with just a single v-user, where it is easy to diagnose errors.

 Either button will play each step in the script sequentially; however, Fast Play shortens all wait times, while Play keeps them as-is.
 Wait times are generally unnecessary when scripting, but important when running an actual load test.

 As your script plays through each step, you will see some flashing lights and a status displayed when the step finishes.

 Successful steps will appear with three green dots showing underneath the type of HTTP command (GET, POST, etc.).
 If an error is encountered, these same three dots will appear in red.

 You can stop script playback at any time by clicking on the Stop Button in the toolbar.